> Frankie Armstrong > Songs > The Brown Girl

 Same in The Brown Girl, but informed by real anger.
 She’s thrilling, desirable, wanted—in fact fine and dandy, but only up to a point.
 When push comes to shove, though, the fact that he blows hot and cold then hot again, fuels a fury in her that is awesome to behold.
 No pity for the pitiless (and why should she).
 The tune is from the Sharp MS and called Sweet Kitty.

-Bob and Gill Berry sang The Brown Girl in 2006 on their WildGoose CD BitterSweet.
+Gill Berry sang The Brown Girl in 2006 on Bob and Gill Berry’s WildGoose CD BitterSweet.
 This track was also included in 2007 on the WildGoose anthology Songs of Witchcraft and Magic.
 They noted:

 Jon Boden learned The Brown Girl from the singing of Frankie Armstrong; and he sang it as the 30 November 2010 entry of his A Folk Song a Day project.